RickFord117/Sparta_Global_Python_App/README.md

 What Is This?
 -------------

-This is a simple Python/Flask application intended to provide a working example of Uber's external API.
-The goal of these endpoints is to be simple, well-documented and to provide a base for developers to develop other applications off of.
+This is a simple development environment that uses a Python/Flask application developed by Uber to demonstrate testing and production environments within an automation pipeline

 How To Use This